mlflow/mlflow/docs/source/projects.rst

 The MLProject File
 ^^^^^^^^^^^^^^^^^^

-You can get more control over a project by adding a ``MLproject``, which is simply a text file in YAML syntax.
+You can get more control over an MLflow Project by adding an ``MLproject`` file, which is a text file in YAML syntax, to the project's root directory.
 The following is an example of an ``MLProject`` file:

 .. code-block:: yaml